msu-graphics-group/scenes/README.md

 ### [07_single_mesh](https://disk.yandex.ru/d/RhDT-ty4hi7b_Q) [[back to contents]](#top) <a name="07_single_mesh"/>
-Collection of various single mesh scene
+Collection of various single mesh scenes

 Actual data is stored in the cloud (Yandex disk) since it is quite large.